-19. Remote Learning
+20. Remote Learning

 - The Academy will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or Microsoft Teams.
-Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy, staff code of conduct and Acceptable Use/E-Safety policies.

-- Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy, staff code of conduct and Acceptable Use/E-Safety policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
 Parents/carers will be informed who from the school (if anyone) their child is going to be interacting with online and who they contact in case they need help and/or support. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.

-20. Safeguarding Children with Special Educational Needs and Disabilities or Health Issues
+21. Safeguarding Children with Special Educational Needs and Disabilities or Health Issues

 - Children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
 These children may have an impaired capacity to resist or avoid abuse both offline and online and face additional barriers in recognising abuse and neglect.
-These can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school. - Children with communication difficulties will be supported to ensure that their voice is heard and acted upon. - All members of staff will be encouraged not to assume that possible indicators of abuse such as behaviour/mood change or injuries are related to a child's special educational needs of disability; and to be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+These can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns, such as bullying and exploitation.

+- Children with communication difficulties will be supported to ensure that their voice is heard and acted upon. - All members of staff will be encouraged not to assume that possible indicators of abuse such as behaviour/mood change, or injuries are related to a child's special educational needs of disability; and to be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
 To address these additional challenges, the school will always consider extra pastoral support for children with SEN and disabilities.
-Details of support and provision can be found in the school's SEND policy and SEND Information Report. - The DSL/DDSL will work closely with the SENDCo, Gesine Carter, to share information, plan support, and monitor as required.
+Details of support and provision can be found in the school's SEND policy and SEND Information Report. - The DSL/DDSL will work closely with the SENDCos, Dawn Henriques and Edyta Piorkowska, to share information, plan support, and monitor as required.

-21. Mental health and children requiring mental health support
+22. Mental health and children requiring mental health support